Frequently Asked Questions

 - To provide a copy to MTAS, if a complaint has been received against you, or if there is reason to investigate your practice.

-- To use in your defence should you be sued by a client.
+- To use in your defense should you be sued by a client.